LucasDelfino92/morrowindsharp/mw2.md

 Makes armor contribute to player and NPCs' evasion modifier as well as allowing evading attacks to practice Unarmored and Light Armor skills.
 Unarmored will be fully focused on evading attacks (optional).

 [**No Disease Labels**](https://www.nexusmods.com/morrowind/mods/48295)
-Removes "Diseased", "Blighted", and similar adjectives from creature names using MWSE-lua.
+Removes "Diseased", "Blighted", and similar adjectives from creature names.

 [**No Rest Without Beds**](https://www.nexusmods.com/morrowind/mods/46724)
 Prevents the player from resting unless they activate a bed.

 [**Ownership Overhaul**](https://www.nexusmods.com/morrowind/mods/48051)
 Assigns ownership to the many, many items and containers that rightly should be owned but weren't, and otherwise makes adjustments to item ownership.
-- Hide/disable *Ownership Overhaul.ESP*
+- Hide **Ownership Overhaul.ESP**

 [**Realistic Movement Speeds**](https://www.nexusmods.com/morrowind/mods/46248)
 Modifies movement speeds when strafing or backpedalling so that they are more realistic.
 NPCs and player alike will no longer be able to fire volleys of arrows while running backwards to safety.
 Movement direction is now tactically important.